Tag Archive | brassicas

 Bumble bee on ‘Arcadia’ broccoli in spring.

 Some varieties of leafy greens are productive from early autumn through spring here in zone 7b, in the Piedmont of North Carolina.
-Last fall’s crops will flower in late winter or spring (photo, right), and are then replaced with young transplants.
+Last fall’s crops flower in late winter or spring (photo, right), and are then replaced with young transplants.
 With cooperative weather, cool season crops offer a fantastic return on investment!

-Starting in early March, I’ll sell transplants at local farmers’ markets or plant them into my own gardens.
+Starting in late winter, I’ll sell transplants at the Surry County NC farmers’ markets or plant them into my own gardens.
 In preparation for the season, though, growers have nurtured these plants for 4-6 weeks before they’re offered for sale.

 It’s important to plant young plants; heading crops, such as broccoli and cauliflower, confined in cell packs only 1 or 2 weeks too long will not properly head up.
-So, it’s important to start sowing seeds at the proper time—not too early and not too late.
+So, it’s important to start sowing seeds and to plant the seedlings at the proper time—not too early and not too late.

 Gardeners living in colder climates need to adjust their gardening calendar accordingly.
 Yes, at this time, it might be too early for some.
 Leafy greens prefer chilly weather.
 Many fail in the heat of high summer, although they might succeed in northern gardens (northern hemisphere) at that time.
 With careful variety selection and placement (light shade during the hottest hours of the day), we can stretch the season for these healthy greens.